 For homeowners, it is important to determine exactly how at risk their property is from floods due to severe weather, broken dams, snow and ice storms, and other problems.
-Area that are located in flood plains or zones are required to have flood insurance, and many of these same communities are a part of the government’s National Flood Insurance Program, which offers federally backed insurance coverage for those in high risk areas.
+Areas that are located in flood plains or zones are required to have flood insurance, and many of these same communities are a part of the government’s National Flood Insurance Program, which offers federally backed insurance coverage for those in high-risk areas.

 If your property is not located in a mapped flood zone, it may be classified as an undesignated risk, with chances for flooding coming from stormwater ponding or storm drain overflow.
 Again, flood insurance is not required, but is available to you, and is something that you should consider.